 The analysis terminal window offers the possibility to execute ROOT CINT commands and macros in the analysis task.
-Note that a history of previous commands of the session is available with the macro line combo box (mouse selection, or arrow down key).
+Note that a history of previous commands of the session is available with the macro line combo box (mouse selection, or arrow down key). all looks up for macro files.

 Using the go4 pointer (already set to TGo4Analysis::Instance()), one has access to all public methods of the analysis framework from inside the macro.
 Note that the shortcut @ exists here for TGo4Analysis::Instance()->, e.g. @PrintHistograms("Cr1\") will print all histograms with names matching the wildcard expression.
-In macros the environment variable \\\\\\GO4ANAMACRO\\\\\\ is defined and may be checked.
+In macros the environment variable \\\GO4ANAMACRO\\ is defined and may be checked.
 A detailed description can be found in the reference manual.

 It is not necessary to load the Go4 libraries in the macro again, since these are known at runtime in the analysis anyway.

-See also macro execution in GUI (see 6.17, page 81). \$GO4SYS/macros directory should be added to entry Unix.\.Root.MacroPath in .rootrc setup file.
+See also macro execution in GUI (see 5.17, page 75). \$GO4SYS/macros directory should be added to entry Unix.\.Root.MacroPath in .rootrc setup file.

-6.4.4 Auto-save file mechanism
+5.4.4 Auto-save file mechanism

 When auto-save is enabled (in MainUserAnalysis), all objects are saved into a ROOT file after every auto-save interval seconds time, and before termination.
-The auto-save file can also be written on demand by Save button I in the configuration window.
+The auto-save file can also be written on demand by Save button in the configuration window.
 At startup of the analysis the following actions are done:

 - 1. The analysis is created. - 2.
 The auto-save file is read and all objects are restored from that file.
 Objects already existing, i.e. created in the analysis constructor, are overwritten by the objects from the auto-save file, except histograms.
-Existing histo-grams are not restored! - 3.
+Existing histograms are not restored! - 3.
 Before creating objects in the processor constructor or the PreLoop() method of the analysis one should check by the proper getter method if the object has been already restored from auto-save.
 If not, it can be created.
 If it is created while already existing the existing object is deleted first, i.e. the values from auto-save are lost.

-When the analysis is controlled from GUI, objects are loaded from auto-save file when the Submit button is pressed (full sequence see chapter 4.5.9, page 28)
+When the analysis is controlled from GUI, objects are loaded from auto-save file when the Submit button is pressed (full sequence see chapter 3.6.11, page 20)

-6.4.5 Multiple input files
+5.4.5 Multiple input files